x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 Search-AdminAuditLog -StartDate 05/01/2012 -EndDate 10/03/2012 -ObjectID contoso.com/Users/DavidS
 ```

-If your searches return many log entries, we recommend that you use the procedure provided in **Use the Shell to search for audit log entries and send results to a recipient** later in this topic.
+If your searches return many log entries, we recommend that you use the procedure provided in **Use Exchange Online PowerShell to search for audit log entries and send results to a recipient** later in this topic.
 The procedure in that section sends an XML file as an email attachment to the recipients you specify, enabling you to more easily extract the data you're interested in.

 For detailed syntax and parameter information, see [Search-AdminAuditLog](https://technet.microsoft.com/library/87a0cd2d-dd59-4098-b740-75f0cc7bf8e7.aspx).